Plumbing for Home Additions: Costs, Requirements & Planning Guide

 How to Plan Plumbing During the Design Phase to Save Money

 The single biggest money-saving move you can make is involving a licensed plumber before your architect finalizes the addition plans.
-Here are the key strategies:
+Here are the key strategies, many of which also apply to a full bathroom plumbing layout.

 Top Design-Phase Plumbing Strategies